-Dialogue between Rosario Silva de Lapuerta, Daniel Calleja and Javier Cremares
+Dialogue between Rosario Silva de Lapuerta, Daniel Calleja and Javier Cremades

 Europe at the crossroads: justice, legality and the rule of law

-The Rafael del Pino Foundation is organising the dialogue «Europe at the crossroads: justice, legality and the rule of law» on 17 March at 7 p.m., with the participation of Silva de Lapuerta, Daniel Calleja and Javier Cremares.
+On 17 March 2026, the Rafael del Pino Foundation organised the dialogue «Europe at the crossroads: justice, legality and the rule of law» with the participation of Rosario Silva de Lapuerta, Daniel Calleja and Javier Cremares.
+On the occasion of the publication of the work by Javier Cremades entitled «Sobre el imperio de la ley», published by Galaxia Guteberg.

 Rosario Silva de Lapuerta holds a degree in Law from the Complutense University of Madrid and is a State Lawyer.
 She has had an extensive career in the field of European Union law and was a Judge at the Court of Justice of the European Union from 2003 to 2021, where she was Vice-President and President of various Chambers.
 He has held important institutional responsibilities in the representation of the Kingdom of Spain before the European institutions and has actively participated in the work of reforming the European Union's judicial system.
 She also has an extensive teaching and academic career and has been awarded the highest civil and legal decorations of the Spanish State.